Cusiokhale/recipe-food-platform/README.md

 The response includes an `idToken` field - use this as your Bearer token.

-Made with ❤️ by the Food Recipe API team (Cordilia)
+Made with love by the Food Recipe API team (Cordilia)